klmnden/azure-docs.tr-tr/articles/monitoring/monitoring-container-health.md

     omsagent   1         1         1            1            3h
     ```

-3. Pod çalıştığını doğrulamak için aşağıdaki komutu çalıştırarak değil veya durumu kontrol edin: `kubectl get pods --namespace=kube-system`
+3. Aşağıdaki komutu, çalışan tarafından çalışıyor olduğunu doğrulamak için pod durumunu kontrol edin: `kubectl get pods --namespace=kube-system`

     Durumu aşağıdaki çıktıya benzemelidir *çalıştıran* omsagent için: